hgayan7/EMPhance/README.md

 ![Screenshot_1561992233](https://user-images.githubusercontent.com/29502161/60445704-5dabf780-9c3d-11e9-9893-57278e891a35.png)

 ```
-This project is in the initial stage of development.
+This project is in it's initial stage of development.

 ```